 RNS Resolver is comprised of two fundamental service components: logical names and endpoint references or addresses.
-These two basic components when coupled together are referred to as logical references and are used to serve a name-to-address resolution service, capable of a many-to-many mapping between names and addresses.
+These two basic components, also referred to as virtualized references, are used to serve a name-to-address resolution service, capable of a many-to-many mapping between names and addresses.
 This service does not maintain any complex relationships between components, but rather an intuitive mapping of logical names to endpoint references.
 One logical name maps to at least one endpoint reference, but is unbound regarding the number of targets allowable.
 It is also possible that a given endpoint reference is referenced by more than one logical name.
 A description of each follows: